I test theories of community ecology against

 To answer this broad question, I have mainly worked with soil microorganisms, soil invertebrates and plant communities from both grasslands and forests.
 But in general, I am interested in any system and organism where I can intersect community- and global change ecology.

-Post-doctoral candidate (DFG Research fellow) at Netherlands Institute of Ecology
+Post-doctoral researcher (DFG Research fellow), Netherlands Institute of Ecology

 Supervisor: Prof. Wim van der Putten